moysklad/api-remap-1.2-doc-in/source/includes/documents/_invoice_in.md

 ## Supplier Invoice
 ### Supplier Invoices

 Using the JSON API, you can create and update Supplier Invoice information, query lists of Accounts, and query individual Supplier Invoices.
 Account items can be managed both as part of a separate Account, and separately with the help of special resources for managing Supplier Invoice items.
 The entity code for the Supplier Invoice as part of the JSON API is the **invoicein** keyword.
-You can read more about Supplier Invoices and working with them in the main interface in our support service at [this link](https://kladana.zendesk.com/hc/en-us/articles/360017534277-Create-Supplier-Invoices).
+[Learn more ](https://kladana.zendesk.com/hc/en-us/articles/360017534277-Create-Supplier-Invoices) about Supplier Invoices and how to work with them in Kladana.

 #### Entity attributes